 Intermittent Fasting May Even Prolong Your Life

-A high rise in blood sugar after meals damages every cell in your body and increases risk for diabetes, heart attacks and many cancers.
+A high rise in blood sugar after meals damages every cell in your body and increases the risk for diabetes, heart attacks, and many cancers.
 Intermittent fasting appears to help you lose weight by making your cells more sensitive to insulin.

 The meal-skipping mice gorge when provided food so they do not eat fewer calories than mice on unrestricted diets.
 Mice that fast every other day while eating double the normal amount of food on non-fasting days have better protection from becoming diabetic (lower insulin and sugar levels and better response to insulin), and less brain damage than mice on 40 percent calorie-restricted diets (Proceedings of the National Academy of Sciences, May 13, 2003; 100(10):6216-6220; and The Journal of Nutrition, June 2003;133 (6): 1921-1929).